Get your dream job with Toyota first time!

 Check out recommendations and tips from Graduates First to pass Toyota’s aptitude tests, interviews and the assessment centre.
 We are a team of organisational psychologists and recruiters, who have worked for major test developers and multinationals, and our only goal is help you get the job.

 Toyota is a Japanese multinational automotive manufacturer headquartered in Tokyo.
 Toyota’s corporate structure consists of roughly 340,000 employees.
 It is also one of the top 10 companies in the world when measured by total revenue.
 Competition for jobs is fierce and the recruitment process is very demanding.
 Read the text below, and use the tools recommended to prepare and perform beyond expectations throughout the Toyota recruitment process.
-It is all in your hands now.

 Toyota’s job applications and assessment process is divided into 4 stages: